Ms. Clark has managed the administrative duties of several small businesses and has collected unemployment on occasion herself.

 First of all, there must be benefits available to the employee that is laid off.
 Here in Texas, a laid off employee’s benefits are determined by how many hours and how much pay they earned during the quarter 13 to 15 months prior to the time they are filing to collect benefits.

 A quarter, in this situation is a three-month period.
-There are 12 months in the year, and the year is divided into quarters, or 3-month periods.
+There are 12 months in the year, and the year is divided into quarters, or three-month periods.
 Jan-March, April-June, July-Sept., and Oct.-Dec.

 The benefit an unemployed person usually gets will be approximately one third of what their weekly check was during the quarter in which their benefits are based.
 In the above example, one third of the pay earned in the quarter Jan-March in 2011 would be the person’s benefit if s/he applied for and qualified for unemployment benefits on April 3, 2012.